imazen/resizer/Core/Plugins/Basic/sizelimiting_readme.md

 ## Removing the plugin

-In rare cases, it may make sense to completely remove the plugin.
-This can be done through code or via Web.config.
+You can remove this plugin (and its limits) through code or via Web.config.

     protected void Application_Start(object sender, EventArgs e) {
       Config.Current.Plugins.LoadPlugins();